php-fig/fig-standards/proposed/psr-1-coding-style-guide/0700-function-and-method-declarations.md

         // body of the function
     };

-This is a departure from the "normal" function and method declaration.
+This is a departure from the non-anonymous function declaration.
 Because `function` is a keyword, it gets a space after it; the same is true for `use`.
 The opening brace goes on the same line as the declaration; the body is indented once; and the closing brace goes on its own outdented line.